Frequently Asked Questions

 At Blind Focus we have followed and continue to follow, the information and advice of state and government authorities to keep clients, staff, and others safe.
 As many people have found, it has been both a trying time because of the impact on the business and daily routines, but also a wonderful opportunity to connect/reconnect with each other in different ways.
 For example, Zoom meetings have now become part of everyday social and business life.

-We have introduced a range of safety policies and procedures in line with state and federal government requirements which includes measures for social distancing, travel, personal hygiene, protective equipment, COVID-19 testing, use of the COVIDSafe app, and so on.
+We have introduced a range of safety policies and procedures in line with state and federal government requirements which includes measures for social distancing, travel, personal hygiene, protective equipment, COVID-19 testing.
+All of our staff are up to date with all vaccinations.
 This has been done to protect the safety of our staff, clients, and the community.

 If you are living with blindness and vision impairment, or know someone who is, and would like to talk about safer and more independent mobility in your home and/or community, please contact us on 0491 764 260.